-Additionally, the frequency and severity of medically attended adverse events with initial symptom onset within seven days after each influenza vaccination with bioCSL's influenza virus vaccine will be analysed.
+Additionally, the frequency and severity of Medically attended (MAEs) occurring within 7 days after each influenza vaccination with bioCSL's influenza virus vaccine will be analysed.

 The information outlined above will also be analysed for any instances of inadvertent use of bioCSL influenza virus vaccine in children less than 5 years of age, or 'off-label' administration of the vaccine in conflict with any aspect of the prescribing information contained in the vaccine's Summary of Product Characteristics.